 July 30 – August 2, 2018

 Celebrating folk, jazz and Newport’s musical community, Bridgefest® will include concerts, films, educational programs and music-related activities presented by local promoters and venues in and around Newport.
-Now in its second year under the Newport Festivals Foundation, Inc. banner, Bridgefest® was founded in 2009 by the Arts & Cultural Alliance of Newport County to “bridge” the days between the Newport Folk and Jazz Festivals.
+Now in its third year under the Newport Festivals Foundation, Inc. banner, Bridgefest was founded in 2009 by the Arts & Cultural Alliance of Newport County to “bridge” the days between the Newport Folk and Jazz Festivals.